Compactly Generated Stacks: A Cartesian Closed Theory of Topological Stacks: Abstract

 \section{Abstract}

-A convenient 2-category of topological stacks is constructed which is both complete and Cartesian closed.
-This 2-category, called the 2-category of compactly generated stacks, is the analogue of classical topological stacks, but for a different Grothendieck topology.
-In fact, there is an equivalence of 2-categories between compactly generated stacks and those classical topological stacks which admit locally compact atlases.
+A convenient bicategory of topological stacks is constructed which is both complete and Cartesian closed.
+This bicategory, called the bicategory of compactly generated stacks, is the analogue of classical topological stacks, but for a different Grothendieck topology.
+In fact, there is an equivalence of bicategories between compactly generated stacks and those classical topological stacks which admit locally compact Hausdorff atlases.
 Compactly generated stacks are also equivalent to a bicategory of topological groupoids and principal bundles, just as in the classical case.
 If a classical topological stack and a compactly generated stack have a presentation by the same topological groupoid, then they restrict to the same stack over locally compact Hausdorff spaces and are homotopy equivalent.